 Ohio SMP Partners & Resources

-Our partners help us reach Ohio Medicare beneficiaries of all ages to empower them to recognize and avoid identity theft, Medicare fraud and scams and other crimes that target older adults.
+Our partners help us reach Ohio Medicare beneficiaries to show them how to recognize and avoid identity theft, Medicare fraud, scams and other crimes that target older adults.

 American Association of Service Coordinators (AASC)

 AASC was established in 1999 as a national non-profit membership association to advance the interests of the service coordinator profession.
-AASC’s purpose is to provide guidance, education, advocacy, networking and professional standards to its members – Service Coordinators – who work to support individuals, families, older adults and people with disabilities in affordable housing.
-In 2016 AASC launched AASCUniversity, on-demand online education developed by AASC in collaboration with their partners to meet the unique professional development needs of service coordinators.
+AASC’s purpose is to give guidance, education, advocacy, networking and professional standards to its members – Service Coordinators – who work to support individuals, families, older adults and people with disabilities in affordable housing.
+In 2016 AASC launched AASCUniversity, on-demand online education made by AASC with their partners to meet the unique professional development needs of service coordinators.

 Center for Independent Living Options, Inc. (CILO)